bclynch/edm/README.md

 # EDM Flare

 ## Todos
+- ~~Create unsubscribe route for emails and add to the footer of email.
+Would just incude their account id in the route and remove it based on that (turn off mail notifications)~~
 - ~~Make events page able to filter by new shows added within last x days for use by push notifcation based on query params~~
     - Eventually would be nice within filter/search itself, but we need this for launch
 - ~~Add genres to artist page~~